ahmad37/Embedded-Systems/README.md

 # STM32 ARM Deice Drivers
- This reposoitry containing devic drivers for STM32 Arm Based Microcontrollers but you can use different ARM-Based microcontrollers with minimumm changes.
+ This repository containing devic drivers for STM32 Arm Based Microcontrollers but you can use different ARM-Based microcontrollers with minimumm changes.

-## Layed Architecture
+## Layered Architecture
   The codes are written based on layed Architecture concept.
 As each layer is responsible to make a specific type of work.
 #### Usuall any upper layer can call the down layer and not vice versa.